 Fentanyl is potent and highly addictive; there is great potential for abuse that will put one on the road to addiction to fentanyl and overdose, with a high possibility of life-threatening consequences.

-Overcoming fentanyl abuse requires a combination of medical treatment with therapy and support systems.
-Recovery programs are designed to address both the physical dependence on opioids and the psychological patterns promoting addiction.
+Overcoming fentanyl abuse requires a combination of medical treatment, therapy, and support systems.
+Recovery programs for substance abuse disorders are designed to address both the physical dependence on opioids and the psychological patterns promoting addiction.
 Here are key treatment approaches:

 MAT combines pharmaceutical treatment with psychotherapy to help reduce cravings, withdrawal symptoms, and the overall possibility of relapse.
 Common medications include: